Best Voice Journaling Apps in 2025 (Updated for 2026)

 Price: Free tier with 300 transcription minutes/month (30-minute limit per session); Pro at $8.33/month billed annually

 Otter.ai is primarily a meeting transcription tool — and that context is worth understanding before using it for journaling.
-It wasn’t designed for private reflection.
-It was designed for capturing conversations, interviews, and lectures.
-But its transcription technology is among the best available, and for voice journalers who want their spoken entries converted to high-quality, searchable text above all else, that accuracy matters.
+Its transcription technology is among the best available, and for voice journalers who want their spoken entries converted to high-quality, searchable text above all else, that accuracy matters.

 Ideal if: Searchable, accurate transcripts of your spoken entries are your primary need, and you want to keep costs low.